DimosTheocharis/Tic-Tac-Toe-AI/documentation/How_to_play_in_terminal_with_Docker.md

 ##### A) Open the cloned project #####

 Open the project with Visual Studio Code: File > Open Folder.
-You should head to the folder "Tic-Tac-Toe-AI" where `dockerfile` file is located.
+You should head to the folder "Tic-Tac-Toe-AI" where `backend_dockerfile` file is located.
 You may run

 ```
     ls